jeffgillan/gillan_geospatial_website/README.md

 ## What
 This is a static website using Hugo Blox.
-Served at https://www.gillangeospatial.com
+Served at https://www.gillangeospatial.com.
+Domain is managed through Squarespace.

 ## Editing Tips